In this guide we’ll take a look at the best oscillating multi tools for the UK market.

 Scrapers come in both rigid and flexible forms – they are effectively blades with no teeth.
 Common uses for rigid scrapers include scraping away rust, old mortar, adhesive, tiles, putty, carpet and lino.
 There are also specialist blades for removing grout.
 Flexible scrapers are good for removing old paint.

-One of the main reasons people buy Oscillating Multi-Tool’s is for sanding because there are so many nooks, crannies and crevices that orbital sanders just cannot reach!
+One of the main reasons people buy the best oscillating multi tool is for sanding because there are so many nooks, crannies and crevices that orbital sanders just cannot reach!

 General uses include finishing off cuts, furniture restoration and even sanding down metal edges (all with the appropriate grade sandpaper of course).